 Although there is more than one defendant in this action, it does not follow from that fact alone that if one is liable another is liable.
-Each defendant is entitled to a fair consideration of his own defense.
+Each defendant is entitled to a fair consideration of that defendant's own defense.
 You will decide each defendant's case separately, as if each were a separate lawsuit.